orchidsoftware/orchid.software/docs/en/docs/quickstart-new.md

 ### Breadcrumbs

-Now our utility is displayed on the left menu and is active when visiting.
-Navigation is carried out not only through transitions from the menu but also through breadcrumbs, to add them to our screen, you need to append your route with `->breadcrumbs(...)` in `routes/platform.php`.
+Now that we have added a menu item for our screen, it will be displayed in the navigation menu and users will be able to access it by clicking on the menu item.
+In addition to navigating to the screen via the menu, users can also navigate to the screen using breadcrumbs.

+Breadcrumbs are a navigation aid that allows users to see their current location within the application and easily return to previous screens.
+They are typically displayed as a series of links at the top of the page, with the current screen being the last link in the series.

+To add breadcrumbs to our screen, we will need to update the route definition for the screen in the `routes/platform.php` file.
+Specifically, we will need to append the route with the `->breadcrumbs()` method:

 ```php
 use App\Orchid\Screens\TaskScreen;